Job Creation and Workforce Development

 Local Suppliers Development Program Prepares Companies for Success

 Communities in Putumayo have faced significant security, educational and economic challenges for decades.
-Many of these challenges – lack of infrastructure, jobs, education and technical training – remain in a post conflict context.
+Many of these challenges – lack of infrastructure, jobs, education, and technical training – remain in a post conflict context.
 This has made it difficult for participants in the local workforce to acquire the technical experience that would qualify them for a number of jobs with

 Gran Tierra.
 Since some positions are very specialized, often no one in the region has the required qualifications.

 Colombian regulations stipulate that skilled positions can be filled by workers from outside the locality if there are insufficient numbers of qualified local workers.
-However, rather than importing people from other regions, four years ago GTE started a program to train local workers for technical jobs.
+However, rather than importing people from other regions, five years ago GTE started a program to train local workers for technical jobs.
 The program, entitled From Challenges to Opportunities, helps people understand the skills and experience required to qualify for the jobs Gran Tierra offers and then conducts training and certification programs to help prospective employees meet the requirements.
 The program also helps existing employees qualify for promotions.
 This results in more opportunities for local communities, which can be seen in GTE’s local hiring statistics which far exceed what is required by law.